 Here is what you should consider if you or your co-parent are planning to relocate.

 Traditional divorce can be time-consuming, expensive, and stressful for all parties involved.
 Fortunately, there are other options such as Collaborative law.

-As a form of limited representation and interest-based negotiation, collaborative law presents a safe alternative to traditional divorce methods.
-It is a non-adversarial process that does not involve courtroom litigation, which means the divorcing parties make major decisions together with their attorneys, rather than leaving their future to be decided by a judge.
-Collaborative law is one way to terminate a marriage by agreement.
-This process is typically used in a dissolution of marriage, but can be used after a divorce has been filed as long as the parties and court agree.
+Collaborative law, or Collaborative divorce, is a form of limited representation and interest-based negotiation, providing an alternative to traditional divorce methods.
+It is a non-adversarial process that does not involve courtroom litigation, which means the divorcing parties make major decisions together with their attorneys instead of having their future decided by a judge.

-Just as every family is different, every divorce case is different, too.
-The collaborative practitioners of Wagner & Bloch will assess the unique facts of your situation to help you choose whether collaborative law is the best option for achieving your family’s goals.
-Although the collaborative model is not appropriate in every case, it can be a very effective method of reaching cooperative agreements between parents who want to preserve their co-parenting relationship, retain power over the final agreement, and avoid the cost of litigation.
-Collaborative law is just one of the many approaches we can use to achieve a resolution of your divorce or dissolution.
+Although the Collaborative model is not appropriate in every case, it can be a very effective method of reaching cooperative agreements between parties who want to preserve their co-parenting relationship, retain power over the final agreement, and avoid costly litigation.

 If given the choice, how would you want your divorce to be handled?
 Would you want it to be time spent fighting or time spent working toward accomplishing a resolution with an equitable outcome for you and your family?